JetBrains/kotlin-web-site/docs/topics/jvm/jvm-create-project-with-spring-boot.md

    * `com.fasterxml.jackson.module:jackson-module-kotlin` – the module adds support for serialization and deserialization of Kotlin classes and data classes
    * `org.jetbrains.kotlin:kotlin-reflect` – Kotlin reflection library
-   * `org.jetbrains.kotlin:kotlin-stdlib-jdk8` – Kotlin standard library

-3. After the dependencies section, you can see the `KotlinComiple` task configuration block.
+3. After the dependencies section, you can see the `KotlinCompile` task configuration block.
    This is where you can add extra arguments to the compiler to enable or disable various language features.

 ## Explore the generated Spring Boot application